-This research program stems from our collaboration with academics and clinicians from Westmead Hospital, the Children’s Hospital at Westmead, Westmead Institute for Medical Research, Save Sight Institute, Bosch Institute, Royal Prince Alfred Hospital and Concord Hospital.
+This research program stems from our collaboration with academics and clinicians from Westmead Hospital, the Children’s Hospital at Westmead, Westmead Institute for Medical Research, Save Sight Institute, Bosch Institute, Royal Prince Alfred Hospital, Concord Hospital, Royal North Shore Hospital and Nepean Hospital.

 We are also part of the International Society of Neuroimmunology (ISNI) and our our lead researcher, A/prof Fabienne Brilot, co-chairing the third Asia-Pacific Neuroimmunology Course in June 2021.
 Learn more about the conference here.

 Our current research programs under the Sydney Neuroimmunology Framework are outlined here.
 Schematic by Dr Fiona Tea, HDR student, Brain Autoimmunity Group, USYD

 Epidemic viral infections predominated as causes of childhood encephalitis in Australia.
 The leading causes include vaccine-preventable diseases.
 There were significant differences in age, clinical features, and outcome among leading causes.
 Mortality or short-term neurological morbidity occurred in one-third of cases.